LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 After generating the transitions and rewards components of the MDP model in the above steps, the MDP input file is generated using **inp_mdp_file_generator.m** file.
 The generated input is solved using the FRTDP solver.
 The solver is publicly available at: [FRTDP](https://github.com/trey0/zmdp).
 The details related to the solver and the input file formats can be found in this [GitHub](https://github.com/trey0/zmdp).

+## Generate observation likelihoods for POMDP formulation of the problem
+In the POMDP formulation, the

 ## Data Sources for SLR projections
 - Fox-Kemper, B., H.T.
 Hewitt, C. Xiao, G. Aðalgeirsdóttir, S.S.
 Drijfhout, T.L.
 Edwards, N.R.
 Golledge, M. Hemer, R.E.
 Kopp, G. Krinner, A. Mix, D. Notz, S. Nowicki, I.S.
 Nurhati, L. Ruiz, J.-B. Sallée, A.B.A.
 Slangen, and Y. Yu, 2021: Ocean, Cryosphere and Sea Level Change.
 In Climate Change 2021: The Physical Science Basis.
 Contribution of Working Group I to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change [Masson-Delmotte, V., P. Zhai, A. Pirani, S.L.
 Connors, C. Péan, S. Berger, N. Caud, Y. Chen, L. Goldfarb, M.I.
 Gomis, M. Huang, K. Leitzell, E. Lonnoy, J.B.R.
 Matthews, T.K.
 Maycock, T. Waterfield, O. Yelekçi, R. Yu, and B. Zhou (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, pp. 1211–1362, doi:10.1017/9781009157896.011.
 - Kopp, R. E., Garner, G. G., Hermans, T. H. J., Jha, S., Kumar, P., Reedy, A., Slangen, A. B. A., Turilli, M., Edwards, T. L., Gregory, J. M., Koubbe, G., Levermann, A., Merzky, A., Nowicki, S., Palmer, M. D., & Smith, C. (2023).
 The Framework for Assessing Changes To Sea-Level (FACTS) v1.0: A platform for characterizing parametric and structural uncertainty in future global, relative, and extreme sea-level change.
 Geoscientific Model Development, 16, 7461–7489. https://doi.org/10.5194/gmd-16-7461-2023